Are There Hidden Costs When You Move House?

 Moving house can be a stressful and expensive process – there are always costs to consider when you decide to find yourself a new home.
 There will even be many hidden costs you might not have considered.
-It’s important to be aware of them, and to plan ahead, to ensure you have the funds necessary to comfortably complete your move.
+It’s important to be aware of them and plan to ensure you have the funds to complete your move comfortably.

 So, what are some of the costs you should be aware of when moving house?